On the heterogeneous spread of COVID-19 in Chile

 \subsection{Overview}

-The pipeline followed for the implementation of the proposed SEIRD multi-group model is detailed in Figure~\ref{ProblemaInverso}.
-Official data of the spread of COVID-19 in Chile provided by local authorities \citep{MINCIENCIA} is collected and pre-processed.
-Initial values for the different parameters of the model are obtained from regional reports and literature.
-Then, the \textit{simulated annealing} algorithm is used to minimize the error existing between the reported (raw) and simulated curves, obtaining a set of values for the studied parameters that represent better the observed epidemiological behavior.
-Finally, using these values and based on different measures of social distancing proposed, different possible scenarios are presented for active infected and deceased cases, within an established temporal horizon.
+\Ri{We detail the implementation workflow} of the proposed SEIRD multi-group model in Figure~\ref{ProblemaInverso}. \Ri{We first collect and pre-process official} data of the spread of COVID-19 in Chile \Ri{from} local authorities \citep{MINCIENCIA}. \Ri{The interaction and mobility data required for modeling the connectivity between the sixteen regions of Chile is estimated from national statistics \citep{censo2002,censo2012,censo2017} and projections for 2020 \citep{proyeccionespob}.
+We obtained default and initial parameter values for the model} from regional reports and literature.
+Then, \Ri{we study the temporal evolution of the spreading and \Rii{death} rate in each region, using a combination of} the \textit{simulated annealing} \Ri{and gradient descent algorithms} to minimize the error existing between the reported (raw) and simulated curves.
+Finally, using these values and based \Ri{ on different social distancing measures, various} possible scenarios are presented for active infected and deceased cases within an established temporal horizon.